 What to do instead: Use a spot treatment with benzoyl peroxide.
 It kills the bacteria that causes acne, clearing up your skin faster.
 Sulphur and tea tree oil make good spot treatments too.

 - Dr Dennis Gross Clarifying Colloidal Sulfur Mask ($42.00): available at Cult Beauty, Dermstore, Net-A-Porter, Sephora and SpaceNK

-- Paula’s Choice Clear Extra Strength Daily Skin Clearing With 5% Benzoyl Peroxide ($19.00): available at Dermstore, Nordstrom and Paula’s Choice
+- Paula’s Choice Clear Extra Strength Daily Skin Clearing With 5% Benzoyl Peroxide ($19.00): available at Paula’s Choice

 Acne Mistake #2: You’re Washing Your Face Too Much

 Makeup.
 Sweat.
 Pollution.
 Your skin gets easily dirty during the day.
-Add to the mix the truckload of oil the skin pumps out on a daily basis and you’re in bathroom washing your face ten times a day.
+Add to the mix the truckload of oil your skin pumps out on a daily basis and you’re in the bathroom washing your face ten times a day.

 It’s a vicious circle than leads to MORE, not less, acne.

 P.S.
 While you’re at it, don’t cleanse your face in the shower.
 The hot water dries out skin, too.